 Daniel "Brock" Hewitt, MD (2016–2018)

-Dr. Hewitt’s research examines general and pediatric surgery quality outcomes specifically targeting infection improvement, readmission reduction, and cost containment.
-Additionally, he is investigating opportunities to optimize residency surgical training with a focus on general surgery attrition.
+Dr. Hewitt’s research examined general and pediatric surgery quality outcomes specifically targeting infection improvement, readmission reduction, and cost containment.
+Additionally, he was investigating opportunities to optimize residency surgical training with a focus on general surgery attrition.
 He completed his undergraduate education at Saint Louis University and a Master’s in Public Health degree from University of Texas Health Science Center at Houston while receiving his MD from Texas Tech University Health Sciences Center School of Medicine.
-He is currently pursuing a Master’s in Health Services and Outcomes Research while a T-32 postdoctoral fellow at the Northwestern Center for Healthcare Studies.
+He was currently pursuing a Master’s in Health Services and Outcomes Research while a T-32 postdoctoral fellow at the Northwestern Center for Healthcare Studies.

 John Oliver "J.O."
 DeLancey, MD (2016-2017)

 Dr. DeLancey’s research interests included surgical quality improvement, patient reported outcomes and cancer epidemiology, with a specific focus on urologic oncology.
 He completed his BS and MD at the University of Michigan and MPH at Emory University.
 He also worked as a cancer epidemiologist at the American Cancer Society, where his work focused on racial disparities in cancer incidence and mortality and the role of environmental factors in cancer prevention and development.
 He was a urologic surgery resident at Northwestern and plans to pursue a career in urologic oncology and health outcomes research.